EatingRichly/wp-hashcash-updated/readme.txt

 = Features =

 1. Blocks all comment spam, but not real comments
-2. Also prevents most trackback / pingback spam
+1. Also prevents most trackback / pingback spam
-3. Also protects signup pages for Wordpress (WP), BuddyPress (BP), and Wordpress Multi-User (WPMU)
+1. Also protects signup pages for Wordpress (WP), BuddyPress (BP), and Wordpress Multi-User (WPMU)
-4. Widget support to display spam statistics and edit the configuration
+1. Widget support to display spam statistics and edit the configuration
-5. Works with IE, Firefox, and Safari
+1. Works with IE, Firefox, and Safari
-6. 100% standards compliant HTML5, works with jQuery and Prototype
+1. 100% standards compliant HTML5, works with jQuery and Prototype
-7. Tested with Wordpress 3, Firefox, Safari, IE, and Chrome
+1. Tested with Wordpress 3, Firefox, Safari, IE, and Chrome
-8. Akismet compatibility
+1. Akismet compatibility

 = Limitations =

 Hashcash Updated relies on the presence of two hooks in your theme, `wp_head` and `comment_form`.
 If your theme doesn't include these actions, you will need to add them immediately before the end head and end form tags respectively.
+== Frequently Asked Questions ==

+= Can you add a Whitelist for IP addresses? =
+I do not know how to do this but if someone would like to help that would be awesome!

+= Please update this plugin =
+I have!

+= Will this work with a 3rd party commenting service like Disqus? = No this will not, however they have their own anti-spam technology.

 == Installation ==